BIBI78/opium/README.md

 ### Frameworks, Libraries & Programs Used

-- Google Fonts : For the site fonts.
+- Google Fonts : For all the fonts on the site.
-- Font Awesome : To add icons to the social links in the footer & navigation sections.
+- Font Awesome : For the icons.
-- GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
+- GitPod : To build the project & for the JSX & CSS files
-- GitHub : To store my repository for submission.
+- GitHub : To store the repository for submission.
-- Balsamiq : Was used to create mockups of the project prior to starting.
-- Am I Responsive? : To ensure the project looked good across all devices.
+- Am I Responsive? : To make sure the project legit on all devices.
-- Favicon : To provide the code & image for the icon in the tab bar.
+- Favicon : For the logo image in the tab bar.
-- Django : Used to build the backend database that serves as an API for the front-end project.
+- Django : Used to build the backend database ( the API for the frontend)
-- React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
+- React-Bootstrap : For the layout of the website.
-- DrawSQL : An interactive tool that allows for the creation of Database mock-ups so that we can visualise the relationships between models.
-- ReactJS : To build the components that would collectively form the front-end application.
+- ReactJS : To build the components for the frontend application.

 ## Components

 Several components have been implemented within this project that have been reused throughout the project:

-1. axiosDefault.js : for ease of communication with the backend API.
+1. axiosDefault.js: Manages communication with the backend API.
-2. Asset.js : to supply the loading spinner & user avatar throughout the site.
+2. Asset.js: Handles the loading spinner and user avatar display throughout the site.
-3. DropdownMenu.js : to allow users to edit/delete their Articles, Events & Posts.
+3. DropdownMenu.js: Provides functionality for users to edit or delete their posts through a dropdown menu.
-4. CurrentUserContext.js : confirm users logged-in status to determine what functionality is available to that user.
+4. CurrentUserContext.js: Confirms the logged-in status of users to determine available functions.
-5. ProfileDataContext.js : provide un/follow ability to other users across PopProf & ProfPage components.
-6. ToggleCollapse.js : whilst this component has only been applied to the NavBarMini, it could in theory be applied to additional dropdown menus installed into the site in the future to allow for the automatic collapse of an element upon mouse click.
+5. ProfileDataContext.js: Manages the functionality related to following or unfollowing other users' profiles.
+6. ToggleCollapse.js: Manages the toggling of collapsible elements.
-7. useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.
+7. useRedirect.js: Facilitates redirection of users to another page if they lack authorization to access the current page.
-8. utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.
+8. utils.js: Supplies functionality to components utilizing the Infinite Scroll feature.

+#

+##### These steps I got from this README doc: [Deployment steps](https://github.com/CluelessBiker/project5-red-crayon)

 ## Deployment

-The site was deployed to Heroku.
-The steps to deploy are as follows:
+The site is deployed to Heroku.
+The deployment steps:

-1. Launch the gitpod workspace.
+1. Launch the gitpod.
 2. Install ReactJS:

 ```